jmh3434/java-precourse/Precourse Java.md

-Next, let's createa **concrete class** called WeatherStation.
-The WeatherStation will implement the Subject interface.
-It will define the three methods above (register, remove, notify)
+Next, let's create a **concrete class** called WeatherStation.
+The WeatherStation will implement the Subject interface and it will define the three methods above (register, remove, notify)

 Next we need a separate inteface to represent the observers.

 We will call this interface Observer

-(interface) Observer's methods
+**Observer (interface)**

 -   update()